fogus/spiel/brettspiel/malice/README.markdown

 Gameplay
 ========

-Since the colors of the pieces on the two boards
+Since the colors of the pieces on the two boards are not important, then you might wonder which pieces are under your control.
+The answer is that the pieces that you control are any that reside in the two quadrants nearest to you.
+Your opponent's pieces are therefore those that are on the two quadrants farthest from you.

 Piece movement
 --------------